lichristopher/lichristopher/README.md

 # Hi there! 👋

-I'm [Your Name], a passionate web developer with a love for anime, running, and basketball (go Lakers!).
+I'm Christopher, a passionate web developer with a love for anime, running, and basketball (go Lakers!).
 I'm all about continuous learning and exploring new technologies.

 ## Hobbies 🌟